VeroPolegre/Fincas_Front/README.md

 # Overview UX/UI:

 - Interface interaction and Design.
 - Ideation and conceptualization: We brainstorm ideas and conceptualize user interfaces.
-- Conduct user research to gain insights into user needs and preferences.
+- Conduct client research to gain insights into user needs and preferences.
 - Focus on designing interactions and interfaces that enhance user experiences.

 <img align="center" height="50" width="50" src="https://upload.wikimedia.org/wikipedia/commons/a/ad/Figma-1-logo.png">